5 Invisible Factors that Influence the Costs of 3D Images for Marketing Projects Off-The-Plan

 Factor 2 – 3D Model of the Project

 Building a high-quality 3D model is its own process, which takes some time.
-From complex aerial scenes through to simple double-storey townhouses – every project is unique and has its own intricacies.
+From complex aerial scenes through to simple double-story townhouses – every project is unique and has its own intricacies.

 Based on all of the above – some parts of the model can be simplified and other parts need to be very highly detailed to ensure accuracy and photo-realism.
 Simple things like break lines in concrete footpaths bring up the realism of the image because this is how the real-life concrete would be, rather than one solid piece of texture.